Azure/dalec/website/docs/examples/repos/msft-azl-cloud-native.yml.md

 ### Azure Linux 3 yum/dnf repository

-This only makes sense to run on Azure Linux, which already has the neccessary keys installed, so this only needs to have the actual repo config file.
+This only makes sense to run on Azure Linux, which already has the necessary keys installed, so this only needs to have the actual repo config file.

 ```yaml